Aquatic Therapy for adults and children

 Do not drink any alcohol in the 12 hours before your Aquatic Therapy session.

-Towels are provided by the hospital, or you can bring your own.
+The hospital will provide towels, or you can bring your own.

 What should I expect at my appointment?